CCP (College Credit Plus)

 WHY DO CCP?

-- Increases access of college credits to high school students
+- Increases access to college credits for high school students

 WHERE DO I TAKE CCP CLASSES?

-- Jackson offers many CCP courses in-house to support students' learning and remove barriers when a student leaves campus (transportation, schedule conflicts, etc.)
+- Jackson offers in-house CCP courses to support students' learning and remove barriers when a student leaves campus (transportation, schedule conflicts, etc.)

-- If you choose to leave the JHS campus, classes can be taken on the college campus of any of our partner schools: Kent State Stark, Stark State, Akron University, Aultman, or Walsh University.
+- If you leave the JHS campus, classes can be taken on the college campus of any of our partner schools: Kent State Stark, Stark State, Akron University, Aultman, Malone University, or Walsh University.

 WHO CAN PARTICIPATE?

-- Students who have met the required score on the Accuplacer or ACT school in at least one subject area in addition to meeting the admission standards of the college to which they apply (students must apply to the college that offers the course they wish to take even if they are enrolling in an in-house course)
+- Students who have met the required score on the ACT, SAT, or Accuplacer in at least one subject area in addition to meeting the admission standards of the college to which they apply (students must apply to the college that offers the course they wish to take even if they are enrolling in an in-house course)